Josphat28/Excel_Project_Data_Analytics/Project_1-Dashboard/README.md

 ```

 - 🔍 **Unique List Generation:** This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
-- **🔢 Formula Purpose:** This formula populates the table below, which gives us a list of unique job schedule types.
+- **🔢 Formula Purpose:** This formula performs a lookup on the table below, which in return gives us a list of unique job schedule types.

 🍽️ Background Table